-The risk of leaching is assessed from mathematical modelling.
+The risk of leaching is initially assessed from mathematical modelling.
 The requirements of the Danish Environmental Protection Agency's for mathematical modelling are listed in annex 6.
 The most important requirements are:

 - The PELMO 5.5.3 model (or comparable model) with the Hamburg scenario or MACRO 5.5.3 with the Danish scenarios.
-If both models are used then the results of both models must fulfil the limit values. - Substance specific parameters: 80 percentiles for degradation rates and sorption ratios (1/n) must be used and for K{OC} 20 percentiles must be used 19. - Separate model runs must be executed for at least three individual days of the period in which use of the product is proposed. - Use every 2nd, 3rd and 4th year can only be used as a refinement option if the crop can only be grown 2nd, 3rd og 4th year.
+If both models are used then the results of both models must fulfil the limit values. - Substance specific parameters: 80 percentiles for degradation rates and sorption ratios (1/n) must be used and for K{OC} 20 percentiles must be used23. - Separate model runs must be executed for at least three individual days of the period in which use of the product is proposed.
+Separate models runs must be performed for each season. - Use every 2nd, 3rd and 4th year can only be used as a refinement option if the crop can only be grown 2nd, 3rd or 4th year.
 A list of crops where this refinement option can be used can be found in Annex 13. - The results must be reported as annual averages.
 This also applies if the substance is used every second, third or fourth year.
-All output files must be submitted.
+All output files must be submitted. - An exceedance of the limit value of 0.1 μ g/L is allowed in 1 out of 20 annual averages.
+The result of the modelling should therefore be reported as the number of exceedances of the limit value (not as 95th percentile).

 In this way the assessment is done for a realistic worst-case situation, based on the annual average concentration in the water that percolates to the ground water.
-If this concentration does not exceed the limit values in more than 1 of 20 years, the product is considered not to constitute an unacceptable risk of polluting groundwater for the proposed use.
-If one or both of the limit values are exceeded, the product cannot be approved for the proposed use, unless other studies (lysimeter studies, field studies, and/or monitoring data) very convincingly demonstrate that unacceptable leaching will not occur in the Danish context.
-When evaluating such studies, consideration must be given to whether soil, climate and conditions of application (crops, vegetation cover, application method, formulation of the product, its quantity and time of application) correspond to Danish conditions.
-Data from the Pesticide Leaching Assessment Programme20 (PLAP) can be used in the assessments.
+If this concentration does not exceed the limit values in more than 1 of 20 years, the product is considered not to constitute an unac-ceptable risk of polluting groundwater for the proposed use.
+If one or both of the limit values are exceeded, the product cannot be authorised for the proposed use, unless other studies (lysimeter studies, field studies, and/or monitoring data) very convincingly demonstrate that unacceptable leaching will not occur in the Danish context.
+When evaluating such studies, consideration must be given to whether soil, climate and conditions of application (crops, vegetation cover, application method, formulation of the product, its quantity and time of application) correspond to Danish conditions (see Annex 7 for further guidance).
+Data from the Pesticide Leaching Assessment Programme24 (PLAP) can be used in the assessments.
 When evaluating risk of leaching to groundwater only data from the groundwater installations in PLAP are used and not samples from drains or suction cups.
-Considerations may also be given to conditions of use (e.g. use on paved areas21).
+Considerations may also be given to conditions of use (e.g. use on paved areas25).
 The assessment is done for a realistic worst-case situation, based on the annual average concentration in the water that percolates down from the root zone (a depth of about 1 metre).

-19 Formation factions and DT50 values should be from the same tier (i.e. lab or field) if data are available.
+23 Formation factions and DT50 values should be from the same tier (i.e. lab or field) if data are available.

-20 http://pesticidvarsling.dk/om_os_uk/uk-forside.html
+24 http://pesticidvarsling.dk/om_os_uk/uk-forside.html